 Pronounced: kor-DEE ree-pahr

 Chordee repair is a surgery to straighten the penis.
 It is done to repair a birth defect of the penis called chordee .
-This defect makes the penis curve downward during an erection.
+This defect causes the penis to be curved, which is most obvious during an erection.

 The Male Reproductive System